If you have trouble viewing the 2020 Annual Report above in “anyflip”, click here to view it as a PDF: 2020 Annual Report PDF

 Mike De Lasaux, a longtime volunteer who was involved with every session this fall, was named Volunteer of the Year, while Jenny Lucero from Coalinga High School was given the Tom Eustis Memorial Award for Teaching Excellence.

 In March we will evaluate the feasibility of an in-person invitational event on April 15-17 in Tuolumne County.
-Regardless, we are hopeful that in-person events will resume in the fall.
+We are hopeful that in-person events will resume in the fall.

 Photos from previous events can be found on our Flickr account.